Nullkooland/Nullkooland/2021/use_libheif/use_libheif.md

 ---
 # Use `libheif` to read HEIF Images
 ## Why?
-Because the photos I've taken using my 林檎爪机（大嘘）are all in `HEIF/HEIC` formats, and I am more than bothered to convert them into antiquated `JPEG` or huge `PNG` formats when I feel like taking some of them as the test images in computer vision algorithms demos.
+Because the photos I've taken using my 林檎爪机（大嘘）are all in `HEIF/HEIC` format, and I am more than bothered to convert them into antiquated `JPEG` or huge `PNG` formats when I feel like taking some of them as the test images in my computer vision algorithms demos.

 ## How?
 I found a library to decode/encode `HEIF` images here: [libheif](https://github.com/strukturag/libheif) here, great.